Why Fox® Protein Footprinting:

 What can you investigate & discover with HRPF?

-The Fox System for Hydroxyl Radical Protein Footprinting (HRPF) easily delivers high-value insights into the higher-order structure of a protein.
-The insights gained from a diverse range of protein classes and systems have the potential to greatly influence decision-making at every stage of the drug discovery and development journey.
+Fox Systems for Hydroxyl Radical Protein Footprinting (HRPF) easily deliver high-value insights into the higher order structure of a protein.
+These insights gained from a diverse range of protein classes and systems have the potential to greatly influence decision-making at every stage of the drug discovery and development journey.
 Leading to the design and production of safer, more effective, and stable biologic therapeutics.

 Unique Advantages & Insights of HRPF

-Discover the cutting-edge advantages and revolutionary insights available with the Fox Protein Footprinting System
+Discover the cutting-edge advantages and revolutionary insights available with Fox Protein Footprinting Systems

 UNIQUE ADVANTAGES

-The Fox System directly measures the solvent accessibility of many amino acid side chains within a protein.
-By reacting hydroxyl radicals (•OH) with amino acid side chains, the Fox System can identify residues that are exposed to the solvent and those that are shielded within the protein structure.
+Fox Systems directly measure the solvent accessibility of most amino acid side chains within a protein.
+By reacting hydroxyl radicals (•OH) with amino acid side chains, the Fox Technology can identify individual residues that are exposed to the solvent and those that are shielded within the protein structure.
 This information is critical for understanding protein folding, dynamics, and interactions.

-The Fox System validates the higher-order structure of complex biologics, such as mAbs, by confirming the correct folding and assembly of the protein.
+Fox Technology can be used to validate the higher order structure of complex biologics, such as mAbs, by confirming the correct folding and assembly of the protein.
 By comparing the experimental Fox data with the expected solvent accessibility based on the known protein structure, researchers can assess the structural integrity and accuracy of the higher-order structure of the biologic.

-The Fox System delivers high spatial resolution information about protein structure.
-It can pinpoint specific amino acids and regions within a protein that are solvent-accessible or buried.
+Fox Systems deliver high spatial resolution information about protein structure such as pinpointing specific amino acids and regions within a protein that are solvent-accessible or buried.
 This level of detail allows researchers to map protein surfaces and identify regions involved in protein-protein or protein-ligand interactions accurately.

-The Fox System handles a wide range of protein classes, including soluble proteins, membrane proteins, and protein complexes.
-It is not limited by protein size, type, or structure, allowing researchers to study diverse protein systems using this technique.
-Able to handle very large and heterogeneous systems, insights generated by the Fox System contribute to a better understanding of their function and communication.
+Fox Systems handle a wide range of protein classes, including ones that are soluble, within the membrane, or form complexes.
+Not limited by size, type, or structure, Fox Footprinting enables researchers to study diverse protein systems.
+Able to handle very large and heterogeneous systems, insights generated by Fox HRPF contribute to a better understanding of protein function and communication.

-The Fox System complements other structural biology techniques, such as X-ray crystallography, nuclear magnetic resonance (NMR) spectroscopy, Hydrogen/Deuterium eXchange (HDX), and cryo-electron microscopy (cryo-EM).
-It provides information about solvent accessibility and dynamics in native solution state conditions that may not be readily available from other methods.
-By combining the Fox HRPF method with other techniques, researchers can obtain a more comprehensive understanding of protein structure and function.
+Fox Technology complements other structural biology techniques, such as X-ray crystallography, nuclear magnetic resonance (NMR) spectroscopy, Hydrogen/Deuterium eXchange (HDX), cryo-electron microscopy (cryo-EM), and molecular modeling.
+Fox Technology provides information about solvent accessibility and dynamics in native solution state conditions that may not be readily available from other methods.
+By combining Fox protein footprinting with other techniques, researchers can obtain a more comprehensive understanding of protein structure and function.

 NOVEL